 11 Natural Ways to Deal with Stress

 Stress has everything to do with your overall health!
 Stress—or our reaction to it—is as powerful as food is, in achieving a high-vibration life or a low-vibration life.
+We don’t always get a say in the stressful situations that come along, but our reactions to them are largely up to us.

 I’m going to share some major principles that have helped me live a life of happiness, and relative peace even though I’m a single mom, I travel a lot for work, and I have what by any standards would be called a high-stress job.